hooverken/ARMPowershell/Enable-AzStorageAccountForAzureAdAuthentication/README.md

 ## Prerequisites / Assumptions

+The system that you run this fron should meet the following requirements

-* You need Powershell 7 installed
+* Powershell 7 is installed
+* Powershell is running in an elevated (Administrator) context
 * The `Az` and `AzureAD` modules are installed
 * Your Powershell session is connected to Azure using `Connect-AzAccount`
-*

 ## Parameters